cortexlabs/cortex/docs/clusters/kubernetes/load-balancers.md

 With the default helm configuration, you get a AWS Classic Load Balancer.

-To get an NLB (Network Load Balancer), you need the following config:
+To get NLBs (Network Load Balancers), you need the following config:

 ```yaml
 # values.yaml